 Nebraska's defense was also one of the best units in the country in 2014.
 With a new starter at first base, third base, shortstop, left field and center field, the Huskers ranked 21st in the country with a .976 fielding percentage.

 As a team the Huskers averaged 4.92 strikeouts per game in 2014, its lowest total 1985 when the NU offense averaged 4.14 strikeouts per game.

 Pat Kelly continued to develop under Bolt and after not getting drafted out of high school, Kelly was a 12th-round pick by the Minnesota Twins in 2014.
 The junior earned his third straight All-Big Ten selection, including his second straight first-team award.
 Kelly led the Huskers in hits for the second straight year and posted a .990 fielding percentage at second base.

 Michael Pritchard wrapped up his NU career in 2014, including three seasons under Bolt.
 Pritchard left Nebraska as a career .339 hitter and ranked fifth in school history with 251 career hits.

 Under Bolt and Head Coach Darin Erstad's watch in 2013, Nebraska's defense turned in its best performance in school history.
 The Huskers ranked second in the country with a .981 fielding percentage, just one thousandth of a point behind Mercer's nation-leading .982 fielding percentage.
 The mark set both a school and Big Ten Conference record.

-Nebraska's offense continued to grow under Bolt's tuteledge in 2013, as it ranked in the top three in the Big Ten Conference in eight offensive catagories.
+Nebraska's offense continued to grow under Bolt's tutelage in 2013, as it ranked in the top three in the Big Ten Conference in eight offensive categories.